 Our initial internal programs are focused on oncology indications with high unmet medical need.
 Our lead product candidate, BT1718, is a Bicycle Toxin Conjugate, or BTC.
-This Bicycle is being developed to target tumors that express Membrane Type 1 matrix metalloprotease, or MT1-MMP.
-MT1-MMP is expressed in approximately 76% to 96% of the ovarian, bladder, endometrial and triple negative breast cancer samples we have tested, depending on cancer type.
+This Bicycle is being developed to target tumors that express Membrane Type 1 matrix metalloproteinase, or MT1-MMP.
 The Bicycle is chemically attached to a toxin that when administered is cleaved from the Bicycle and kills the tumor cells.
 BT1718 is being investigated for safety, tolerability and efficacy in an ongoing Phase I/IIa clinical trial in collaboration with, and fully funded by, the Centre for Drug Development of Cancer Research UK, or CRUK.
-The Phase I part of the clinical trial commenced in early 2018 and this part of the trial remains ongoing.
-As of August 7, 2019, six cohorts of patients have been dosed and evaluated on the twice-weekly schedule, with doses ranging from 0.6 mg/m2 to 9.6 mg/m2.
-Four cohorts in the once-weekly schedule have been dosed and evaluated with doses ranging from 9.6 mg/m2 to 25 mg/m2.
-The escalation is ongoing, and we have not observed dose limiting toxicities in the once weekly escalation.
-We expect to report preliminary data from the Phase I part of this clinical trial in the second half of 2019.

-We are also developing BT5528 and BT8009, which are BTCs targeting Ephrin type-A receptor 2, or EphA2, and Nectin-4, respectively, for oncology indications.
-BT5528 and BT8009 are being investigated for safety, activity and to establish a rationale for therapeutic use in preclinical studies.
-We are currently conducting Investigational New Drug application, or IND, -enabling activities for BT5528 and BT8009.
-Our discovery pipeline in oncology includes Bicycle-targeted innate immune activators as well as T-cell modulators.
+We are also evaluating BT5528, a second-generation BTC targeting Ephrin type-A receptor 2, or EphA2, in a Company-sponsored Phase I/II study as a monotherapy and in combination with nivolumab, and is conducting Investigational New Drug application, or IND, -enabling activities for BT8009, a BTC targeting Nectin-4.
+Our discovery pipeline in oncology includes Bicycle-based systemic immune cell agonists and Bicycle tumor-targeted immune cell agonists (TICAsTM).

 Beyond oncology, we are collaborating with biopharmaceutical companies and organizations in therapeutic areas where we believe our proprietary Bicycle screening platform can identify therapies to treat diseases with significant unmet medical need.
-Our partnered programs outside of oncology include collaborations for anti-bacterial, cardiovascular, hematology, ophthalmology, dementia and respiratory indications.
+Our partnered programs outside of oncology include collaborations for anti-bacterial, cardiovascular, ophthalmology, dementia and respiratory indications.